-(over)

-When the boasts and laughter died down, Billy Watson invited Frank to his house.
-"Stay over.
+When the boasts and laughter died down Frank retrieved Maynard's list.

+"You know any of these places?"

+glancedat

+Billy scanned the addresses and frowned.
+"Forget that," he said.
+"Come on home with me.
+Stay over.
 Meet my family.
 You can't leave tonight anyway."

 "True," said Frank.

-"I'll get you back to the station on my way to work tomorrow.
+"I'll get you back to the station on time tomorrow.
 You taking a bus south or the train?
 Bus is cheaper."
 "Train, Billy.
 Long as there're porters, that's the way I want to travel."
 "They sure make good money.
 Four hundred, five a month.
 Plus tips."
-They walked all the way.
+They walked all the way to Billy's house.

 "We'll buy you some decent shoes in the morning," said Billy.
 "And maybe a stop at the Goodwill, OK?"
 Frank laughed.
 He had forgotten how raggedy he looked.
-Chicago, braced by wind and a smug twilight sky, was full of strutting, well dressed pedestrians moving quickly-as though meeting a deadline somewhere down sidewalks wider than any Lotus road.
+Chicago, braced by wind and a smug twilight sky, was full of strutting, well-dressed pedestrians moving quickly-as though meeting a deadline somewhere down sidewalks wider than any Lotus road.
 By the time they left downtown and entered Billy's neighborhood, night was on its way.
 "Say hello to my wife, Arlene, and this is our little man, Thomas."
 Frank thought Arlene pretty enough for the stage.
 Her pompadour crowned a high, smooth forehead over fierce brown eyes.
 "You all want supper?"
 Arlene asked.